Energy providers such as British Gas and EDF use our fear of losing heating or hot water to jack up prices of boiler breakdown cover.

 If you decide to take the plunge, see our Green Deal Mythbuster guide - it tells you how you can get a new boiler and pay for it from the savings it makes.
 Also check out our Grant Grabbing guide to see if you're eligible for help with heating costs.

 The cost of repairing, or replacing parts within a boiler, vary and when added up can be a huge cost.
-As an idea, the average emergency call out is estimated to be £150, replacing a pump £264 and a replacement gas valve at £355.
-And a replacement boiler costs significantly more.
+As an idea, the average emergency call out is estimated to be £35 per hour, replacing a pump £264, faulty fan £416 and a replacement gas valve at £355.
+A replacement boiler costs significantly more.

 Those with fairly reliable boilers and a home insurance policy which covers home emergency call-outs may simply want to opt to remain uncovered (see Cheapest Home Insurance guide).